Specialized Therapy

 Yes.
 Dr. Jelena Djurovic offers in-person therapy in Schaumburg, Illinois and telehealth sessions for clients located anywhere in Illinois.

-This work can include support for reproductive challenges, fertility stress, reproductive loss, pregnancy and postpartum concerns, body image distress, relationship stress, substance use concerns, and major life transitions.
+This work can include support for reproductive challenges, reproductive health concerns, fertility stress, reproductive loss, pregnancy and postpartum concerns, body image distress, relationship stress, substance use concerns, and major life transitions.

 No. Pregnancy and reproductive concerns are part of this work, but women's mental health therapy can also support anxiety, burnout, identity changes, shame, self-criticism, relationship strain, and other overlapping emotional stressors.